ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 The Data in a book is the words, images, etc.

 The Context in a book depends on a lot of factors.
-But let’s say we want to tell someone to read only Chapter 2 of a book.
+But let's say we want to tell someone to read only Chapter 2 of a book.
 Then the Context iwe are talking is one chapter of a book.

 Therefore the Data Context of this scenario is the words, images, etc. of chapter 2 of this book.